LunarstarPony/IT-Classs-Boiiiii/Test/Test.md

 ### OSI Model Layers

-    Physical: Physocal layer is responsible for sending bits from one computer to another.
+    Physocal layer is responsible for sending bits from one computer to another.
-    Datalink: Datalink layer is responsible for transfers data between nodes on a network segment across the physical layer.
+    Datalink layer is responsible for transfers data between nodes on a network segment across the physical layer.
+	Network layer responsible for the transmission of data from one host to the other located in different networks.
+	Transport layer provides services to application layer and takes services from network layer.
+    Session layer is responsible for establishment of connection, maintenance of sessions, authentication and also ensures security.
+    Presentation layer extracted The data from the application layer and manipulated as per the required format to transmit over the network.